kevingonzalez7997/Deployment_9/doc.md

 ## Application Infrastructure Resources

 ### vpc.tf

-The [vpc.tf](initTerraform/vpc.tf) file is the infrastructure, creating a comprehensive network environment for the application.
-It includes the following components:
+The Jenkins node previously created will use Terraform to launch the application's infrastructures in the US East regions.
+The infrastructure includes the following resources in the [vpc.tf](initTerraform/vpc.tf) :

 - **Virtual Private Cloud (VPC)**: The networking framework that manages resources.
 - **Availability Zones (2 AZs)**: Providing redundancy and fault tolerance by distributing resources across different AZs.
-- **2 Public Subnets** :
+- **2 Public Subnets**: Hosts the NAT gateway for egress traffic from the private subnet
 - **2 Private Subnets**: Subnets isolated from the public internet, for sensitive data
 - **NAT Gateway**: A network gateway for egress traffic from private subnets to the internet.
-- **2 Route Tables**: Routing rules for traffic between subnets.
+- **2 Route Tables**: Routing rules for traffic between subnets , NAT, and IGW
 ## Data

 ## Jenkins Pipeline